constancadcunha/constancadcunha/README.md

 <div align="center">

-*✨ Like tending a garden, I nurture each skill with care and intention ✨*
+*✨ Like tending a garden, each skill needs to be nurtured with care and intention ✨*

 <br>